sebastianconcept/STTemplate/README.md

 This motivated me to explore a design based on efficient templates tailored for Smalltalk, akin to what `.erb` templates do for [Ruby on Rails](https://rubyonrails.org/).

 Despite my extensive experience with  [Seaside](https://seaside.st/), I wanted to delve into the concept of a Smalltalk web app driven by templates.
 The primary motivation was to maintain easy the adoption of already made HTML and a stateless software design, anticipating linear memory scaling and maximizing operations per second per image.

+Searching further resulted in finding [Smalltalk/X - STT - Smalltalk Templates](https://live.exept.de/stt/default.stt) and a bit later this one from 2002 for Squeak [Squeak STT - Smalltalk Templates](https://wiki.squeak.org/squeak/2604).
+After loading it and doing some adapting it revealed not to cover needed cases but inspired creating this library here.
+Thank you Federico Gregorio Stilman and Diego Gomez Deck for that inspiting proof of concept.